A State by State Guide to COVID-19 Guidance and Recommendations

 - New Hampshire: Requirement that essential businesses and organizations, including those that are reopening all or a portion of their operations, develop a process for screening all employees reporting for work for COVID-19 related symptoms.
 This includes asking specified questions in a specified order described in the requirements.
 The person responsible for screening should, at a minimum, wear a cloth face covering.
 Additionally, these businesses must conduct temperature readings for their employees on-site using a non-touch thermometer, ensuring that measured temperatures do not exceed 100°F. If on-site temperature testing is not feasible, employees should be directed to take their own temperature before arriving to work.

 - New Jersey: Requirement for agriculture employers to screen workers for symptoms, including temperature and symptom checks, prior to work shifts.
+A separate requirement for restaurants and other food and beverage establishments requires employers to conduct daily health checks (e.g., temperature screening and/or symptom checking) of employees.

 - New Mexico: Requirement that all employers screen workers for symptoms before they enter the workplace each day, verbally or using a written or text/app-based questionnaire.
 The same order recommends, but does not require, that retail employers screen employees and customers with a no-contact thermometer and prevent entry of those with a temperature greater than 100.4°F.

 - New York: Requirement that Phase 1 reopening employers implement mandatory health screening assessment (e.g. questionnaire, temperature check) before employees begin work each day, and for essential visitors.
 Employers must review assessment responses every day and document the reviews.
+The state gives discretion to commercial building owners, retail store owners and those authorized on their behalf to manage public places within their buildings and businesses to require individuals to undergo temperature checks prior to admittance, as well as the discretion to deny admittance to any individual who refuses to undergo a temperature check and any individual whose temperature is above that proscribed by New York State Department of Health Guidelines.

 - North Carolina: Requirement that all businesses open to the public must conduct daily symptom screening of workers using a standard interview questionnaire for symptoms before workers enter the workplace.